-NMFS and the Hawaii DAR have been collecting information on recreational fishing in Hawai'i, administered through the Hawai'i Marine Recreational Fishing Survey (HMRFS; Allen and Bartlett 2008; Ma and Ogawa 2016).
+NMFS and the Hawaii DAR have been collecting information on recreational fishing in Hawai'i, administered through the Hawai'i Marine Recreational Fishing Survey (HMRFS) (Allen and Bartlett 2008; Ma and Ogawa 2016).
 The program collected data from 1979-1981, but not from 1982-2000, and then began annual data collection again in 2001.
-A dual survey approach is currently used.
 A telephone survey of a random sample of households determines how many have done any fishing in the ocean, their mode of fishing, methods used, and effort.
-The telephone survey component will be discontinued after 2017 due to declining land line coverage.
-Concurrently, surveyors conduct in-person intercept surveys at boat launch ramps, small boat harbors, and shoreline fishing sites.
-Fisher County of residence and zip code is regularly collected in the intercept surveys but has not yet been compared to the composition of the general public.
+The telephone survey component was discontinued after 2017 due to declining land line coverage.
+Surveyors conduct in-person intercept surveys at boat launch ramps, small boat harbors, and shoreline fishing sites.
+Fisher county of residence and zip code is regularly collected in the intercept surveys but has not yet been compared to the composition of the general public.
 As with the other surveys, this program documented a mix of gears used to catch both pelagic and insular fish.
-The majority of trips monitored by the on-site interviews were from "pure recreational fishermen", defined as those who do not sell their catch, with an average of nearly 60% to over 80% depending on year and island.
+The majority of trips monitored by the on-site interviews were "pure recreational fishermen", defined as those who do not sell their catch, with an average of nearly 60% to over 80% depending on year and island.
 However, they also noted that the divisions between commercial, non-commercial, and recreational are not clearly defined in Hawaii, and results suggested that the majority of catch for some categories of fishermen may be consumed by themselves or given away.

-During the COVID-19 pandemic, the diversification of Hawaii fisheries and ability to adapt to shift from a national and global economy to a local one played a vital role in supporting local food systems, nutrition, food security, and community social cohesion (Kleiber et al. 2022, Smith et al. 2022).
+During the COVID-19 pandemic, the diversification of Hawaii fisheries and ability to adapt to shift from a national and global economy to a local one played a vital role in supporting local food systems, nutrition, food security, and community social cohesion (Kleiber et al. 2022; Smith et al. 2022).

-2.4.4.1 Bottomfish
+2.4.3.1 Bottomfish

-This section reviews important community contributions of the MHI bottomfish fishery (Hospital and Pan 2009; Hospital and Beavers 2011; Hospital and Beavers 2012; Chan and Pan 2017, Chan 2023) For studies that examined the small boat fishery in general (Hospital et al. 2011; Chan and Pan 2017, Chan 2023), overall fisher demographics and catch disposition were summarized in Chapter 1, as bottomfish fishing is only one of the gear types used by the small boat fleet.
+This section reviews important community contributions of the MHI bottomfish fishery (Hospital and Pan 2009; Hospital and Beavers 2011, 2012; Chan and Pan 2017; Chan 2023).
+For studies that examined the small boat fishery in general (Hospital et al. 2011; Chan and Pan 2017; Chan 2023), overall fisher demographics and catch disposition were summarized in Chapter 1, as bottomfish fishing is only one of the gear types used by the small boat fleet.